TheOdinProject/curriculum/web_development_101/git_intro.md

 </div>

-### <a id="additional-resources"></a>Additional Resources
+### Additional Resources

-*This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something*
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * [Git and Github in plain English](https://blog.red-badger.com/blog/2016/11/29/gitgithub-in-plain-english)